 Automating these steps reduces required labor and guarantees nothing gets overlooked.

-If it’s a long discussion, you can summarize the decisions and add comments to tasks after the fact.
+Long discussion?
+Summarize decisions and add comments to tasks after the fact.

-Based on these, establish key performance indicators (KPIs) and track them over time.
+- Set clear performance expectations and measure KPIs: Clear expectations for performance, both on a team and individual level, are always a good idea.
+Be sure to establish key performance indicators (KPIs) and track them over time.
 The data will show you how the workflow is impacting the output of your company.

+Transparency is key.
 Every team and employee should be aware of how they are evaluated.

-Bottlenecks are the enemy of productivity.
+- Use prioritization and milestones to avoid bottlenecks: Bottlenecks are the enemy of productivity.

-Once finished, make sure you save the workflow as a template.
+- Create and reuse custom templates to standardize workflows: Once finished, make sure you save the workflow as a template.
 That will allow you to reuse it at a moment’s notice.

 Templates can help you set up detailed processes for new projects in familiar territory in mere minutes.